Getting Involved / Contributing¶

 Testing for Python development¶

-However, this will run all of the tests in the file, which can take some time.
-To run a specific test that is failing, you can do the following instead:
+This will run all of the tests in the file.
+To run a specific test, use the following:

 Testing for C++ development¶